Ali Shariati

-Ali Shariati Mazinani (علی شریعتی مزینانی, 23 November 1933 – 18 June 1977) was an Iranian revolutionary and sociologist who specialised in the sociology of religion.
+Ali Shariati Mazinani (Note: علی شریعتی مزینانی) (23 November 1933 – 18 June 1977) was an Iranian revolutionary and sociologist who specialised in the sociology of religion.
 He is regarded as one of the most influential Iranian intellectuals of the 20th century.
 He has been referred to as the "ideologue of the Islamic Revolution", although his ideas did not ultimately serve as the foundation for the Islamic Republic.
+The work and ideas associated with Shariati are known as Shariatism, which proposed a progressive interpretation of Shia Islam.

 Biography

-Ali Shariati, also known as Ali Masharati, was born in 1933 in Mazinan, a suburb of Sabzevar in northeastern Iran.
+Ali Shariati, also known as Ali Masharati, was born in 1933 in Mazinan, a suburb of Sabzevar in northeastern Persia.
 His father's family were clerics.
 His father, Mohammad-Taqi, was a teacher and Islamic scholar.
 In 1947, he established the Centre for the Propagation of Islamic Truth in Mashhad, Khorasan Province.
 It was a social Islamic forum that became involved in the oil nationalisation movement of the 1950s.
 Shariati's mother came from a small land-owning family in Sabzevar, a town near Mashhad.

 During his years at the Teacher's Training College in Mashhad, Shariati encountered young individuals from economically disadvantaged backgrounds and for the first time witnessed the poverty and hardships prevalent in Iran at that time.
 At the same time, he was exposed to many aspects of Western philosophical and political thought.
 He attempted to explain and offer solutions for the problems faced by Muslim societies through traditional Islamic principles interwoven with, and understood from, the point of view of modern sociology and philosophy.
 His articles from this period for the Mashhad daily newspaper, Khorasan, display his developing eclecticism and acquaintance with the ideas of modernist thinkers such as Jamal al-Din al-Afghani and Sir Allama Muhammad Iqbal among the Muslim community, and Sigmund Freud and Alexis Carrel.

-In 1952, he became a high school teacher and founded the Islamic Students' Association, which led to his arrest following a demonstration.
+In 1952, Shariati became a high school teacher and founded the Islamic Students' Association, which led to his arrest following a demonstration.
 In 1953, the year of Mossadeq's overthrow, he became a member of the National Front.
 He received his bachelor's degree from the University of Mashhad in 1955.
-In 1957, he was arrested again by the Iranian police, along with sixteen other members of the National Resistance Movement.
+In 1957, he was arrested again by the Iranian police, along with fifteen other members of the National Resistance Movement.